mcci-catena/docker-iot-dashboard/README.md

 This repository contains a complete example that grabs device data from IoT-Network server, stores it in a database, and then displays the data using a web-based dashboard.

-You can set this up on a Docker droplet from [Digital Ocean](https://www.digitalocean.com/) (or on an Ubuntu VM from [DreamCompute](https://www.dreamhost.com/cloud/computing/), or on an "Ubuntu + Docker" VM from the [Microsoft Azure store](https://portal.azure.com/)) with minimal effort.
+You can set this up on a Docker droplet from [Digital Ocean](https://www.digitalocean.com/) (or on a Ubuntu VM from [DreamCompute](https://www.dreamhost.com/cloud/computing/), or on a "Ubuntu + Docker" VM from the [Microsoft Azure store](https://portal.azure.com/)) with minimal effort.
 You should set up this service to run all the time to capture the data from your devices; you then access the data at your convenience using a web browser.

 ## Table of Contents